mahyarmirrashed/template-nodejs/README.md

-# Teplate Repository for NodeJS Projects
+# Template Repository for NodeJS Projects

 This repository acts as a starting point for NodeJS projects using TypeScript and sets up basic development tools such as Husky, Lint-Staged, ESLint, Dockerfiles, editor configuration files, etc.